Melisandre: Season 2

-Melisandre is introduced during a beachside ceremony on Dragonstone, where she burns the statues of the Faith of the Seven, drawing the ire of Stannis' maester Cressen.
-Cressen attempts to poison her in a murder-suicide attempt; despite drinking the poison, Melisandre is unharmed.
-She convinces Stannis to impregnate her, giving birth to a shadow demon that kills Stannis' brother Renly, a rival claimant to the throne.
-However, Stannis' advisor, Davos Seaworth, counsels Stannis to leave Melisandre on Dragonstone when he attacks King's Landing; when the attack fails, Melisandre claims that Stannis' defeat was a result of not bringing her to the battle.
+Melisandre is introduced during a beachside ceremony on Dragonstone in which she burns the hold's Faith of the Seven statues, drawing the ire of Stannis's maester, Cressen.
+Cressen attempts to poison her in a murder-suicide; despite drinking the poison, Melisandre is unharmed.
+She convinces Stannis to impregnate her, giving birth to a shadow demon that kills Stannis's surviving brother, Renly Baratheon, a rival claimant to the Iron Throne.
+However, Stannis's advisor Ser Davos Seaworth counsels Stannis to leave Melisandre on Dragonstone when he attacks King's Landing; when the attack fails, Melisandre claims that Stannis's defeat was a result of not bringing her to the battle.
 Stannis attempts to strangle Melisandre in a fit of rage before she makes him understand his role in Renly's death and assures him that his betrayals will be worth it in the end.

 Season 3

-Davos is taken aboard Sallador Saan's pirate ship where he hears that Stannis will not see anyone except Melisandre, who has started burning men alive.
-Davos, blaming Melisandre for Stannis' defeat, tries to assassinate her but fails and is imprisoned.
-She travels to the Riverlands to meet up with the Brotherhood without Banners, who have taken on Robert Baratheon's bastard Gendry as a blacksmith.
-During her meeting, Melisandre is astonished when the Red Priest Thoros of Myr reveals he has resurrected the Brotherhood's leader Ser Beric Dondarrion six times.
+Davos is taken aboard Sallador Saan's pirate ship and hears that Stannis will see no one except Melisandre, who has started burning men alive.
+Davos, blaming Melisandre for Stannis's defeat, seeks to assassinate her, but before he can attempt to do so, he is imprisoned.
+She travels to the Riverlands to meet up with the Brotherhood Without Banners, who have taken on Robert Baratheon's bastard Gendry as a blacksmith.
+During her meeting, Melisandre is astonished when the Red Priest Thoros of Myr reveals he has resurrected the Brotherhood's leader, Ser Beric Dondarrion, six times.
 Melisandre purchases Gendry from the Brotherhood, much to the fury of Gendry's friend Arya Stark.
-Before parting ways, Melisandre leaves Arya with a cryptic prophesy: "I see a darkness in you, and in that darkness eyes staring back at me.
+Before parting ways, Melisandre leaves Arya with a cryptic prophesy: "I see a darkness in you, and in that darkness, eyes staring back at me.
 Brown eyes, blue eyes, green eyes.
 Eyes you'll shut forever.
 We will meet again."
-Melisandre uses Gendry's blood in a ritual to kill Stannis' rivals.
+Melisandre uses Gendry's blood in a ritual to kill Stannis's rivals.
 However, before Gendry can be sacrificed, Davos helps him escape.
 Davos staves off his own execution by showing Stannis a letter from the Night's Watch, claiming that the White Walkers have returned.
-After burning the letter in the flames, Melisandre corroborates Davos' story and declares that Stannis will have need of Davos in the future.
+After burning the letter in the flames, Melisandre corroborates Davos's story and declares that Stannis will need Davos in the future.

 Season 4

-Melisandre begins burning members of Stannis' court alive at Dragonstone.
+Melisandre begins burning members of Stannis's court alive at Dragonstone.
 Melisandre accompanies Stannis, Davos, and their army to the Wall.
-Before the Baratheon forces sail north, she convinces Selyse Baratheon to bring hers and Stannis' daughter Shireen to the Wall with them, claiming that the Lord of Light has use for her.
+Before the House Baratheon forces sail north, she convinces Selyse Baratheon to bring her and Stannis's daughter, Shireen, to the Wall with them, claiming that the Lord of Light, R'hllor, has use for her.